leviszaboo/housing-nl/README.md

 - **Netherlands Train Traffic**: Monthly data on train service across the Netherlands.
   - Source: [Rijden de Treinen (traffic data)](https://www.rijdendetreinen.nl/open-data/treinarchief)

-## File Descriptions
+## Project Stucture and File Descriptions
 - `main.py`: Main entrypoint of the application.
 - `src/dataset`: Directory containing files related to processing the raw data.
 - `src/analysis`: Directory containing files related to the analysis of the [main dataset](data/output/main.csv).
+Contains two subfolders `phase_1` and `phase_2`
 - `src/dataset/main.py`: Script that constructs the main dataset from the raw CBS data and the processed station and traffic data.
 - `data/unprocessed`: Directory containing raw data files.
 - `data/output`: Directory containing processed CSV files.
+- `output`: Directory containing tables and figures resulting from the analysis.

 ## How to Run This Project